-Over the many years I have been coaching and consulting, I’ve noticed a significant trend: Owners and GM’s that are actively involved in their sales department have better growth, better sales and better profit.
+Over the many years I have been coaching and consulting, I’ve noticed a significant trend: Owners and GM’s that are actively involved in their sales department have better growth, better sales, and better profit.
 Rarely available or “absentee” owners (MIA from the sales department) often find their businesses struggling to survive.
-I hear all the excuses: production staff need direction, it’s hard to find good technicians, so I have to step in and help, I try to hire really good sales people that should be able to do well without my hand-holding, and many other variations.
-Even those owners requiring a “certain number of visits in a day,” don’t evaluate the QUALITY of those sales / marketing visits.
+I hear all the excuses: production staff needs direction, it’s hard to find good technicians, so I have to step in and help, I try to hire really good salespeople that should be able to do well without my hand-holding, and many other variations.
+Even those owners requiring a “certain number of visits in a day,” don’t evaluate the QUALITY of those sales/marketing visits.
 It goes back to my gripe about “Stop, Drop and Roll” marketing, which is usually similar to a blind squirrel finding an occasional nut.

 Your sales staff needs to know: when they will meet, what they will report, why they are reporting it, the format for presentation (how), where the meeting will take place, and who they will answer to!
 Just don’t go overboard like one of my clients that spent all day every Monday in a full-blown meeting with lunch catered in and seven key people buried up to their necks in a wasted day.
 That had to be demoralizing for almost all attendees.